-Many medicines can decrease pain, including the ones listed below.
+The most common medicines are listed below.
 Each one may have side effects.
-Some side effects can be serious.
-It’s important to listen to your family healthcare provider carefully when they tell you how to use your pain medicine.
-If you have questions about side effects or about how much medicine to take, contact your healthcare provider or your pharmacist.
+These can range from mild to severe.
+It’s important to follow your healthcare provider’s orders on how to use your pain medicine.
+If you have questions about side effects or about how much medicine to take, ask your healthcare provider or pharmacist.

-Acetaminophen (one brand name: Tylenol) helps many kinds of chronic pain.
-Remember, many over-the-counter and prescription pain medicines have acetaminophen in them.
+Acetaminophen helps many kinds of chronic pain.
+One brand name is Tylenol.
+It is also found in many over-the-counter and prescription pain medicines.
 If you’re not careful, you could take more acetaminophen than is good for you.
 Taking too much acetaminophen could cause liver damage, especially if you drink alcohol.
 If you often find that you have to take more than 2 acetaminophen pills a day, contact your healthcare provider.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

 Other drugs that help with pain are called nonsteroidal anti-inflammatory drugs, or NSAIDs.
 Examples include aspirin, ibuprofen (two brand names: Motrin, Advil) and naproxen (one brand name: Aleve).
 NSAIDs come in both over-the-counter and prescription forms.
 These medicines can be taken just when you need them, or they can be taken every day.
 When these medicines are taken regularly, they build up in the blood to levels that fight the pain of inflammation (swelling) and also give general pain relief.

 Always take NSAIDs with food or milk because the most common side effects are related to the stomach.
 Other side effects include:

 - Increased bruising.

 - Kidney damage (when taken for long periods of time).

 - High blood pressure.